 While clearing away dead skin cells to allow moisture and other nourishing ingredients to penetrate skin is important, physical exfoliants can pull at skin, increasing dryness and sensitivity.
 Instead, try swapping scrub-style exfoliators for a muslin or facial cloth used alongside your regular cleanser and see if this calms sensitivity.

 In the case of chemical exfoliants, consider switching any AHAs (alpha hydroxy acids) for a formula containing PHAs (poly hydroxy acids) as well.
 Made of larger molecules which cannot penetrate skin as deeply, PHAs still help remove dead cells, without stripping skin quite as much.

 Skin needs two main things to function well- hydration (a big drink of water) and emollients (to support its natural moisture barrier).
 So next start with a light hydrating lotion or humectant, for example in the form of a hyaluronic acid.

 While it may feel counter-intuitive to use thin formulas right now, these textures will actually help skin to replete its lost water supplies.

 The resulting hydration can then be locked in using a thicker emollient (oil-based) product to seal skin.
-For an overnight treatment to soothe and help rebuild skin’s barrier, why not try something exra-rich like Bybi’s Babe Balm (£15.30 for 30 ml, Feel Unique)*.
+For an overnight treatment to soothe and help rebuild skin’s barrier, take a look at something extra-rich like Bybi’s Babe Balm*.

 Containing shea butter, squalane, coconut oil and castor seed oil to moisturise, as well as vitamin E, carrot seed extract, and pequi fruit oil (a type of Brazilian fruit) to soothe and add antioxidant protection, this balm has helped save my skin during the current change in seasons.